jackhwl/EntityFrameworkCore6/EFCore6/ReadMe.md

 * Adding Stored Procedures and Other Database Objects Using Migrations
 * Running Stored Procedure Queries with Raw SQL
 * Using Keyless Entities to Map to Views
+# Section 12: Using EF Core with ASP.NET Core Apps
+* Adding the ASP.NET Core Project